AnnaRobinson/new_relic_insights/doc/inserting.md

   generate from Drupal's perspective, probably redundant in the context of a New Relic Transaction.
-* __user_agent__: The full user-agent string for the given transaction, a bit redundant but at least more verbose than what is provided by Insights.
+* __user_agent__: The full user-agent string for the given transaction, a bit redundant but at least more verbose than what is provided by Insights
-* __peak_memory__: The peak memory, in bytes, used by PHP for the given transaction.
+* __peak_memory__: The peak memory, in bytes, used by PHP for the given transaction
-* __cache__: Drupal page cache hit/miss stat for the given transaction (one of: hit, miss, or null for uncacheable requests).
+* __cache__: Drupal page cache hit/miss stat for the given transaction (one of: hit, miss, or null for uncacheable requests)

 Better Statistics also provides custom attributes on behalf of Drupal core modules.
 For instance, if the current request corresponds to a node, you could